All States → North Dakota

 After You Record Your Deed in North Dakota

 After the County Recorder records your deed, the original is returned to the grantee or the designated address.
-Recording times and fees vary by county.
-The Recorder updates the official land records, and the county assessor uses the recorded deed to update property tax ownership.
-Because North Dakota has no transfer tax, the only cost at recording is the filing fee.
-The grantee should confirm their mailing address with the county auditor (which administers property taxes) to ensure future tax statements are delivered correctly.
+The county assessor uses the recorded deed to update property tax ownership, and because North Dakota has no transfer tax, the only cost at recording is the filing fee.
+Confirm your mailing address with the county auditor to ensure future tax statements are delivered correctly.

 North Dakota Quit Claim Deed FAQ